Our aim is for students to:

 |Working towards age-related expectations||Stage G||Stage F||Stage E||Stage D||Stage C|

-* In Year 7 all students who met or were close to meeting age related expectations are taught in mixed attainment groups for the first term to ensure that setting is as accurate as possible from January.
-A more detailed version of this table can be found in appendix 1.
+* Initially in Year 7 all students who met or were close to meeting age related expectations are taught in mixed attainment groups for the first term to ensure that setting is as accurate as possible from January.
+A more detailed version of this table can be found in Appendix 1.

 Every stage is split into 14 equally sized blocks of work which are covered over an 8 lesson period (generally taking 2 weeks).
 Within each stage the ordering of the blocks of work has been very carefully considered and subsequently refined.
 There is a strong focus on numerical and algebraic skills within the earlier blocks of each stage.
 These skills are then built upon within later blocks where there is a stronger focus on geometrical and data handling skills.

 An overview of the ‘key ideas’ of each stage is included later within this document.
 Detailed overviews of each block can be found in Appendix 2.